team-alembic/lambdajam-blast/README.md

 That Fighter's guns either get a higher firing rate or do more damage on a hit.

 Simpler option: every 20 seconds of play, pick a random fighter that gets bigger guns as a power up.

-### Intermediate: Rate limit firing of guns

-Currently a projectile fires for every animation frame that the when fighter controls 'guns' setting is set to firing.

-We should prevent the weapons firing for say more frequently than every 10th of a second.

-This would require some book keeping to record on the Fighter the last time that the guns were actually fired.

-The GameState should track the number of animated frames and pass that through to the FighterControls gun firing logic.

 ### Intermediate to Advanced: Add some solid, deflecting features to the arena